lantus/devilution-nx/README.md

 ### Credits
 - Reverse engineered by GalaXyHaXz in 2018
 - Switch Port by MVG in 2019
+- Control Improvements and bug fixes for Switch Port by rsn8887 in 2019
+- Control Improvements and bug fixes for Switch Port by erfg12 in 2019
 - Controller code by Jacob Fliss
 - RetroArch team for the Switch mman.h file
 - [sanctuary](https://github.com/sanctuary) - extensively documenting Diablo's game engine